 Prevention of duodenitis includes the following preventive measures:

-When signs of duodenitis appear, one should not self-medicate with various folk remedies, which can only be additional methods of therapy.
-Otherwise, severe complications are possible in the form of intestinal bleeding, syndrome, peptic ulcer or intestinal obstruction.
+If signs of duodenitis appear, you should not self-medicate with various folk remedies, which can only be additional methods of therapy.
+Otherwise possible severe complications in the shape of intestinal bleeding, syndrome, peptic ulcer or intestinal obstruction.

 Inflammation of the duodenum, or duodenitis, is rare in isolation - in most cases, this disease is combined with other diseases of the gastrointestinal tract (gastritis, ...).
 This pathology is diagnosed in people of different age groups, and affects both men and women equally.